Peñamiller: Demographics and culture

 The military campaigns of the mid 18th century wiped out most of the Chichimecas except for some small communities.
 Otomi families were brought into the area into settlements such as El Paraíso, Adjuntas de Higueras, La Higuera, El Puerto de la Guitarra, Agua del Ángel, El Pilón La Tinaja, El Carrizal and La Mesa del Troje.
 However, at their peak they only numbered about 550 inhabitants.
 Since that time, most of these small groups assimilated into the mainstream culture, losing the Otomi language and many emigrated out of the area, especially in the 20th century.
 As of the 2005 census, only fifty people who spoke an indigenous language at all lived in the municipality.
 About 6% of the municipality's population was Otomi in 1900, but near zero now.

 The population in 2000 was 16,557 distributed in 136 small communities, with about 95 percent considered to be rural.
 There were 17,007 in 2005.
 Ninety eight percent of the municipality is Catholic divided into four parishes, Santa Maria Peñamiller, San Miguel Palmas, San José Pinal de Amoles and Atargea in Guanajuato.
 In the past, families were large with up to twelve children but in the 20th century, family planning campaigns have brought that average down to 5.6.
 Peñamiller has one of the highest rates of single mothers in the state.
 The municipality has the highest rate of maternal mortality with an average of 20.6 deaths per 10,000 live births.
 The state average is 4.1.

 Because of the lack of employment, there is mass emigration from the area.
 Most rural people migrate to larger cities in Mexico or to the United States and many never return.
 During the last decades of the 20th and the first years of the 21st, the municipality has had about 3,500 people leave to find work and about 130 on average never return.

-Popular traditional musical styles include corrido and huapango, with a number of locally notable bands such as those led by Catarino Albarrán, Gerardo Hernández and Lidio Albarrán.
-Locally popular corridos include those dedicated to Taurino López and Genaro Hernández.
+Popular traditional musical styles include corrido and huapango, with a number of locally notable bands.
 Huapango is most often placed for traditional festivities.

 The cuisine of the area is traditional Mexican cuisine adapted to the food products of the Querétaro semi-desert area.
 A number of cactus and succulent species are eaten including Agave americana, the flowers of the yucca plant, garambullo (Myrtillocactus geometrizans), nopal and sotol (Dasylirion texanum).
 Insects such as escamoles, tantarrias (an insect which lives in mesquite trees) and maguey worms (larvae) are also eaten.
 Escamoles and maguey worms are often eaten mixed together.
 Goat meat is popular as it is relatively easy to raise in the harsh climate.
 The most representative dish of the area is “chivo tapiado”, which is goat meat accompany by wild vegetables in season, especially various types of cactus.
 In the river areas, a number of fish species and caught and grown including trout, tilapia, catfish and carp.